-Comprehensive Income and Expenditure Statement
+Comprehensive Income and Expenditure Statement For the year ended 31 March 2018

 This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation or rents.
 The Council raises taxation and rents to cover expenditure in accordance with statutory requirements; these differ from the accounting cost.
 The taxation position is shown in both the Expenditure and Funding Analysis and the Movement in Reserves Statement.